inferenceflow-ai/reflow/DESIGN_NOTES.md

 ## Duplicate Delivery

-In cases where a single batch of events must be delivered to different downstream workers, as with key based routing, a backup in one downstream worker could create a situation where events are re-delivered to some downstream workers.
+In cases where a single batch of events must be split up and delivered to different downstream workers, as with key based routing, a backup in one downstream worker could create a situation where events are re-delivered to some downstream workers.
 To prevent actually re-processing these events, the following mechanism is used.
-Each worker has a unique id an a sequence number.
+Each worker has a unique id and a sequence number.
 The sequence number only increases and is carried on the envelope of the event.
-When events are enqueued (with the enqueue method) the sender id will be sent.
+When events are enqueued (with the enqueue method) the sender id and sequence number will be in the envelop.
 The recipient will use the sender id as a dictionary key to look up the highest number seen.
 Events less than or equal to that number will not be processed but they will be counted in the return value of enqueue.

-One complication though.
-The inbox of a worker will be receiving batches from multiple upstream workers.
-Where will the sender id come from ?
-I'd rather not put it on every event but it appears I may have to.

-Point of clarification... do I need to include a unique identifier of the worker or just the node ?
-Two different workers on the same node could send to the same outbox in the case of a merge-type stage.
-So I guess I need to identify the worker as well, or at least the job/stage.
-That brings me back to needing to pass a rather large uuid on the event.
-OK, I know, worker ID will consist of a node id and a worker id.
+Sources will emit events that have been numbered but the events they read will generally not have sequence numbers so if the source system (e.g. database) sends duplicate events, the source worker will not know and will treat them as separate (though identical) events.

 ## Routing by Key